heidmic/suprb/README.md

 ### Comparisons with other Systems

 Michael Heider, Helena Stegherr, Jonathan Wurth, Roman Sraj, and Jörg Hähner.
-2022. **Investigating the Impact of Independent Rule Fitnesses in a Learning Classifier System.** http://arxiv.org/abs/2207.05582 A comparison with XCSF.
+2022. **Investigating the Impact of Independent Rule Fitnesses in a Learning Classifier System.** Accepted for publication in the Proceedings of BIOMA'22 http://arxiv.org/abs/2207.05582 A comparison with XCSF.

 ### Investigating Components